cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * All values used in `when` clauses must be integers, or must be convertible to integers (see [Mindustry content conversion](#mindustry-content-conversion)).
 Specifically, no `null` values may be used.
 * Values used in `when` clauses must be unique; when ranges are used, they must not overlap with other ranges or standalone values.

+#### Text-based jump tables

+In Mindustry 8, it is possible to [read character values from a string](MINDUSTRY-8.markdown#reading-characters-from-strings) at a given index in a single operation.
+This allows encoding instruction addresses into strings, instead of building actual jump tables out of jump instruction.
+The following prerequisites need to be met for this optimization to be applied:

+* The [target](SYNTAX-5-OTHER.markdown#option-target) must be set to version `8` or higher.
+* The [symbolic labels](SYNTAX-5-OTHER.markdown#option-symbolic-labels) option must be inactive.
+* The [text-jump-tables](SYNTAX-5-OTHER.markdown#option-text-jump-tables) option must be active.

+When all these conditions are met, the case expression is always converted to a text-based jump table.
+This is the most efficient implementation of the case expression possible, both in terms of execution speed and code size.

 ### Range check elimination

 When all possible input values in case expression are handled by one of the `when` branches, it is not necessary to use the two jumps in front of the jump table to handle out-of-range values.
 Mindcode is currently incapable of determining this is the case and keeps these jumps in place by default.
 By setting the `unsafe-case-optimization` compiler directive to `true`, you inform Mindcode that all input values are handled by case expressions.
 This prevents the out-of-range handling instructions from being generated, making the optimized case expression faster by two instructions per execution, and leads to the optimization being considered for case expressions with four branches or more.